jaderigby/bacon/README.md

 ## Terminology ##

-__Utility:__ A Python script, or collection of scripts, accompanied by a bash alias for invoking the scripts.
+__Utility:__ A Python script, or collection of scripts, accompanied by a bash alias for invoking those scripts.

 __Action:__ A command added to a utility, such as `bacon new` where `new` is the action.